 On September 25, 2018, Comcast bought a 30% stake of Sky plc.

-In October 2018 Comcast acquired the rest of the shares of Sky.
+In October 2018 Comcast acquired the rest of the shares of Sky with the company being delisted in November.

-The merger was completed on November 7, 2018, when the company was delisted after becoming a wholly owned subsidiary and division of Comcast.
+On November 7, 2018, the merger between Comcast and Sky plc was completed when the company was delisted after becoming a wholly owned subsidiary and division of Comcast.

 In November 2018, Comcast acquired the entirety of Sky for £17.28 per-share.

-On December 21, 2018, Minnesota State Attorney General Lori Swanson filed a lawsuit against Comcast over allegations of overcharging customers, adding unauthorized services, and failing to provide promised prepaid Visa cards.
+On December 21, 2018, Minnesota State Attorney General Lori Swanson filed a lawsuit against Comcast over allegations of overcharging customers and adding unauthorized services to bills.

 As of 2018, Sky is Europe's largest media company and pay-TV broadcaster by revenue.

-In 2018, Comcast became the parent company of Sky Group after dropping out of the bidding war for 21st Century Fox.
+In 2018, Comcast became the parent company of Sky Group after acquiring the company from Fox and other shareholders.

-On January 25, 2020, the lawsuit filed by the Minnesota State Attorney General against Comcast was settled, resulting in refunds and debt relief for customers, and disclosure of full service charges in advertisements.
+On January 25, 2020, the lawsuit filed by Minnesota State Attorney General in 2018 was settled, with Comcast being ordered to refund 15,600 customers and provide debt relief to 16,000 others.

-On February 25, 2020, Comcast acquired Xumo, a free ad-supported streaming television (FAST) service, for an undisclosed amount.
+On February 25, 2020, Comcast acquired Xumo, a free ad-supported streaming television (FAST) service, for an undisclosed amount, planning to leverage its streaming technology and distribution partnerships.

-In 2020, Comcast contributed $200,000 to the Rule of Law Defense Fund, which later provided funding to the Save America March.
+In 2020, Comcast contributed $200,000 to the Rule of Law Defense Fund, a fund-raising arm of the Republican Attorneys General Association.

 In June 2021, the Supreme Court rejected a petition for review by Comcast regarding an antitrust lawsuit by Viamedia, Inc.